Hackers News Hackers News

 Emy Elsamnoudy

-During app setup, users are prompted to create a PIN.
-The app then encrypts this PIN and stores it in a local configuration file called shared_prefs on the user’s device.
+The core of the issue lies in how the app handles user PINs.
+During the initial setup, users are prompted to create a PIN.
+This PIN is then encrypted and stored locally in a configuration file named shared_prefs on the user’s device.

-However, researchers identified two critical architectural flaws: the encrypted PIN is stored locally but is not cryptographically tied to the identity vault that holds actual verification credentials, and the encryption itself serves no meaningful security purpose given its editable nature.
+Moore identified two critical design flaws: the encrypted PIN is stored locally without being cryptographically linked to the identity vault containing actual verification credentials, and the encryption itself provides no real security because the data is easily modifiable.

 Hacking the #EU #AgeVerification app in under 2 minutes.